-In this talk as in most others, Meister Eckhart is astonishingly frank about the content of enlightenment, discussing God’s gifts (psychic abilities in Buddhism, mysteries in Catholicism) as if these were everyday matters.
-What is of especial interest here is that he warns of unspecified dangers awaiting the untrained: “If an untrained, unpractised man wanted to conduct himself and behave like a trained man, he would destroy himself and nothing would ever come of him.”
-The danger of psychic abilities lies in the temptation to claim them for oneself: “A man must train himself not to seek his own in anything, but to find and take God in all things.”
+In this talk, as in most others, Meister Eckhart is amazingly frank about the content of enlightenment, discussing God’s gifts (supernormal abilities in Buddhism, mysteries in Catholicism, powers in Hinduism) as if these were everyday matters.
+One interesting thing is that he alludes to unspecified dangers awaiting an untrained man attempting to imitate a saint: “If an untrained, unpractised man wanted to conduct himself and behave like a trained man, he would destroy himself and nothing would ever come of him.”
+He then mentions “food or drink or anything else,” which conjures up Simon Magus and his “licentious” eating habits and his friendship with a former prostitute.

 Getting interested in these psychic powers is a wrong approach.
 Being interested in the powers one might develop the powers.
 Then using the powers without having your understanding up to them, you will misuse them.
 You will use them too selfishly and they’ll boomerang and hurt you, your growth, and the powers, causing you to lose the powers.
 This happens to all psychic people who develop beyond their level of understanding.
 So I suggest that you develop your understanding until all the powers naturally open up to you, and then if you choose to use them, you’ll use them rightly and you won’t be hurt. (p.
 178)

-The meaning of “the elbow does not bend backwards” is that the so-called psychic abilities fail in the presence of self-will.
-Jesus’s failure to produce figs on a tree out of season is an interesting example of this.
-For the same reason, it is impossible for anyone to cause harm to another with these abilities, intentionally or unintentionally.
-Hawaiian and Tibetan sorcerers believed they could harm or kill their enemies at a distance, but in fact the enemy perceived the intended harm and performed the harm on himself.
-The principle of mutuality between victimizer and victim is confirmed in the investigations of Alexandra David-Neel (1931):
+Supernormal abilities can never harm anyone but the one attempting to use them.
+The meaning of “the elbow does not bend backwards” is that these abilities fail in the presence of self-will.
+The person is only a channel for the Supreme Will.
+Hawaiian and Tibetan sorcerers believed they could harm or kill their enemies at a distance, but in reality the enemy perceived the intended harm and performed the action on himself.
+The principle of mutuality between assailant and victim is confirmed in the investigations of Alexandra David-Neel (1931):

 Taking with him the object which is to be animated – let us say a knife destined to kill someone – the ngagspa shuts himself in seclusion for a period that may last over several months.
 During that time he sits, concentrating his thoughts on the knife in front of him and endeavouring to transfer to the inanimate object his will to kill the particular individual whose death has been planned. . . .
 Certain lamas and a few Bön-pos have told me that it is a mistake to believe . . . that the knife becomes animated and kills the man.
 It is the man, they said, who acts on auto-suggestion as a result of the sorcerer’s concentration of thought.
 Though the ngagspa only aims at animating the knife, the man against whom the rites are performed is closely associated in his mind with the idea of the weapon.
 And so, as that man may be a fit receiver of the occult “waves” generated by the sorcerer (while the knife is not), he falls unconsciously under their influence.
 Then, when touching the prepared knife, the view and touch of the latter put into motion the suggestion existing, unknown to him, in the man’s mind, and he stabs himself.
 (Chapter VIII: Psychic Phenomena in Tibet)